ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/5_DefiningTheSolution.md

 # Step 5: Defining the Solution

-Congrats on nailing Step 1—identifying a real-world problem tied to the United Nations’ 17 Sustainable Development Goals (SDGs)!
+Congrats on nailing Step 1—identifying a real-world problem tied to the theme.
 Now, it’s time to craft a **winning solution** for the Google Solution Challenge 2025.
 In this guide, we’ll walk through how to brainstorm, design, and refine a functional tech solution using Google technologies.
 Let’s turn your problem into an impactful project by **30 April, 2025**!
 ---

 ## What Does “Defining the Solution” Mean?
 This step is about creating a **practical, tech-driven fix** for your chosen problem.
 Your solution must:
-- **Solve the Problem**: Directly address the SDG issue you picked (e.g., flood alerts for SDG 13).
+- **Solve the Problem**: Directly address the theme issue you picked (e.g., flood alerts).
 - **Use Google Tech**: Integrate at least one Google tool (e.g., Firebase, TensorFlow).
 - **Be Functional**: Work in real life—not just a concept—by the submission deadline.
 - **Have Impact**: Make a measurable difference for your target users.